lw8192/Red-Team-Dev/C/README.md

 Double pointer: pointer to a pointer

     int **p;   //create a double pointer
 Structure: groups variables under a single defined type.
 Similar to a Python object.
 Custom data type.

+    struct ex {
+        int x;
+        char a;
+        ex;
+    }
+    struct ex e;
+    e.x = 3;
+    e.a = 'd';

 ## Memory in C
 C / C++ allows you to interact with memory on a lower level than languages like Python.
 Misusing memory - can cause segfaults.
 A common problem: trying to access memory that has already been freed.
+Not freeing memory - can lead to a memory leak.
 Unlike other languages, C has no garbage collector to deallocate / free memory, so the developer must do so manually.

 Memory Structure (high to low address, going down):
     Command Line Arguments